AustinAres2007/DeveloperJoe/README.md

     - Navigate to the "API keys" tab and register one.
 And warning for beginnners, using this API costs money, and you will **NEED** to add a payment method if you do not have free credits, and depending on the model and how much you use it, it can get expensive.
     - After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "openai_api_key: (key)"

-4. ### Congratulations, you have finished the instillation

-    - Read further if you want to setup voice capabilities or instructions on how to run the bot.

 ## Running DeveloperJoe

-All you have to do is double click the file `bot` for all operating systems
+After loading both API keys, all you have to do is double click the file `bot` for most operating systems.

-## Voice Support

-Voice support added by default if you downloaded a release from my GitHub, you do not need to do any setup at all.
-Just run the bot.
-If not, you will need to acquire the required libraries.
-You can download the respective files for your computer at [this repository.](https://github.com/AustinAres2007/developerjoe-downloads/releases) Simply drag and drop all 3 inside your respective ZIP folder files into the `voice` directory.

-## Other

-You can add your own voice support pretty easily if you have basic knowledge of what your Operating System is, the architechure (32 Bit, 64 Bit, ARM-64, ect..)
-I will add to this later, and try and make a more indepth and easy to understand tutorial.

-## Optional
+## Configuration (Optional)

-- In the file `bot-config.yaml` you can change any variables to suit your needs. *Note; it is recommended to set `bot_name` to the same name as is set in the [Discord's Developer Portal](https://discord.com/developers/applications), though, it will not cause any problems if not.*
+In the file `bot-config.yaml` you can change any variables to suit your needs. *Note; it is recommended to set `bot_name` to the same name as is set in the [Discord's Developer Portal](https://discord.com/developers/applications), though, it will not cause any problems if not.*

 ## Errors

-- If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
+If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

 ## Release Notes 1.4.6